 How Does EMDR Therapy Work?

 It is not entirely clear at this time how EMDR Therapy works to help the brain reprocess memories.
 Researchers are continuing to investigate to be able to answer this question with more certainty.
-Many of the researchers believe that EMDR therapy works similarly to dreaming or REM (rapid eye movement) sleep, which is another time that we know our brain processes information.
+Some researchers believe that EMDR therapy works similarly to dreaming or REM (rapid eye movement) sleep, which is another time that we know our brain processes information.
 It is thought that the bilateral stimulation may help both hemispheres of the brain communicate to one another and therefore activates the body’s natural healing mechanisms.
-What we do know is that this therapy helps all of the information (sights, sounds, smells, tastes, emotions, sensations, and thoughts/beliefs) is accessed together and metabolized.
+What we do know is that this therapy helps all of the information (sights, sounds, smells, tastes, emotions, sensations, and thoughts/beliefs) to be accessed together and metabolized.